mesandeepmehta/Landing-page/README.md

 # Landing-page

-this is a landing page for some website created using basic HTML and CSS
+this is a landing page for some website created using basic HTML and CSS.